TotalTechGeek/nspdh/readme.md

 Which will run the init script and fetch all necessary dependencies (Crypto++, ASN1C) and will patch the files to be built for your OS.
 Building with dave will allow you to support OpenSSL files.

 Java 8 or higher is required.
-Tested with g++, clang (aliased as g++), Mingw32_64, and Visual Studio 2017.
+Tested with g++, clang, Mingw32_64, and Visual Studio 2017.

 **WARNING**: If you are compiling this project for Windows, we recommend you use something like 'cmder' as your shell (as it adds a few Unix utilities Dave takes advantage of).
 Otherwise, please install 7-Zip and add it to your path.

 **WARNING**: If you are compiling this project for the Mac, the default clang compiler will not work, as it lacks OpenMP support.
-If you wish to compile this project, you may have to it to a different compiler using something along the lines of:
+If you wish to compile this project, you may have to tell the build to use a different compiler using something along the lines of:
 ```
 export CXX=g++-7
 export CCX=gcc-7
 ```
 Prior to running dave.

 ### Building without dave